facebookresearch/habitat-lab/README.md

 ## Installation

-1. Clone a stable version from the github repository and install habitat-api using the commands below.
-Note that python>=3.6 is required for working with habitat-api.
+1. Clone a stable version from the github repository and install habitat-lab using the commands below.
+Note that python>=3.6 is required for working with habitat-lab.
 All the development and testing was done using python3.6.
 Please use 3.6 to avoid possible issues.

     ```bash
-    git clone --branch stable https://github.com/facebookresearch/habitat-api.git
+    git clone --branch stable https://github.com/facebookresearch/habitat-lab.git
-    cd habitat-api
+    cd habitat-lab
     pip install -e .
     ```

     The command above will install only habitat core API.
 To include habitat_baselines along with all additional requirements, use the command below instead:

     ```bash
-    git clone --branch stable https://github.com/facebookresearch/habitat-api.git
+    git clone --branch stable https://github.com/facebookresearch/habitat-lab.git
-    cd habitat-api
+    cd habitat-lab
     pip install -r requirements.txt
     python setup.py develop --all # install habitat and habitat_baselines
     ```

 2. Install `habitat-sim` from [github repo](https://github.com/facebookresearch/habitat-sim).

-3. Download the [test scenes data](http://dl.fbaipublicfiles.com/habitat/habitat-test-scenes.zip) and extract `data` folder in zip to `habitat-api/data/` where `habitat-api/` is the github repository folder.
+3. Download the [test scenes data](http://dl.fbaipublicfiles.com/habitat/habitat-test-scenes.zip) and extract `data` folder in zip to `habitat-lab/data/` where `habitat-lab/` is the github repository folder.

 4. Run the example script `python examples/example.py ` which in the end should print out number of steps agent took inside an environment (eg: `Episode finished after 2 steps.`).
 To verify that tests pass run `python setup.py test` which should print out a log about passed, skipped and failed tests.